Send alert notifications to a webhook using Splunk Observability Cloud ๐

-You can configure Splunk Observability Cloud to automatically send alert notifications to a webhook when a detector alert condition is met and when the alert clears.
+You can configure Splunk Observability Cloud to automatically send alert notifications to a webhook when a condition triggers the detector and when a clear condition clears the alert.

 To send Observability Cloud alert notifications to a webhook, complete the following configuration tasks: